Workplace Injuries, Rehabilitation And Compensation,

-The UFU State Council has determined to enhance the services provided to UFU members injured in the course of employment.
-All enquiries will be forwarded to our Workers Compensation Officer Les Birch.
+The UFUSA State Council has determined to enhance the services provided to UFU members injured in the course of employment.
+All enquiries will be forwarded to our Team.

-Alternatively contact Les via the inquiry field below if you have any workers compensation matters that you would wish to discuss with him.
-He’s a top workers’ compensation expert and we are fortunate indeed to have Les join our team.
+Alternatively, you can contact us via the inquiry field below if you have any workers compensation matters that you would wish to discuss.

 For member’s information about the Return to Work Act 2014 and the Return to Work Regulations 2015 along with the presumptive cancer provisions contained in Schedule 3 of The Return to Work Act 2014, please see the download features below.